OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

-# 🐞 Creating a CSS-only Expanding Card with a subtle Reveal
+# 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal

-This document details the creation of an expanding card effect using only CSS.
-This effect uses transitions and transforms to create a visually appealing and interactive card experience without any JavaScript.
-We'll be using standard CSS3 properties.
+This document details a CSS-only solution for creating an expanding card effect.
+The card expands smoothly to reveal more content when hovered, using only CSS transitions and transforms.
+No JavaScript is required.
+We'll primarily use standard CSS3 properties; however, you could easily adapt this using a CSS framework like Tailwind CSS.

-## Description of the Styling
+**Description of the Styling:**

-The card starts in a closed state, displaying only a title and a small preview image.
-On hover, the card expands, revealing a larger image and some additional text.
-The expansion uses a smooth transition for a polished look.
-The primary styling elements include background colors, box shadows, and transforms.
+This effect uses a combination of CSS transitions and transforms to create a smooth, expanding animation.
+The card's height expands on hover, and the inner content smoothly slides into view.
+We'll also add a subtle shadow effect to enhance the visual appeal.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>